 Pell Grants are one of the most sought-after forms of financial aid.
-They are awarded by the federal government and can be worth up to $5,815 annually.
+They are awarded by the federal government and can be worth up to $6,195 for the 2019-2020 school year.
 Yet, there is a lot of confusion about who qualifies and for how much.

-1. They are only for the neediest students.
+1. Myth: Pell Grants are only for the neediest students

-2. Pell Grants are an all or nothing.
+2. Myth: Pell Grants are an all or nothing

-3. If you qualify once, you’ll qualify every year.
+3. Myth: If you qualify once, you’ll qualify every year

-Pell Grants are awarded based on your finances and cost of attendance for a given year.
-You must reapply every year.
+Pell Grants are awarded one year at a time, based on your finances and cost of attendance for a given year.
+That means you must reapply every year.

 Or, perhaps your family's financial situation changed.
-If a parent lost a job or a family member became disabled, your eligibility may change.
+If a parent lost a job, there was a divorce, or a family member became disabled, your eligibility may change.

 Children of service members who died as a result of military service in Iraq or Afghanistan after the events of 9/11 may be eligible to receive the maximum Pell Grant amount, regardless of family income.
 For more on federal aid for service members and their families follow this link.

-5. You can’t qualify for a Pell Grant after your 4th year of college.
+5. Myth: You can’t qualify for a Pell Grant after your 4th year of college

 Pell Grants have a maximum availability of up to 12 semesters of college.
 This helps if you’re a double major or just taking a bit longer to graduate.
 In other words, you don’t have to complete college in four years.